 Frontline Staff: Balancing Challenges from Patrons to Workplace Expectations

 Jennifer Blair is the Head of User Services Librarian and Associate Professor at Azusa Pacific University (APU).
-Her role is dedicated to the user experience, including marketing the library, and teaching.
-She has extensive experience teaching online courses in design and library studies including library management.
-Jennifer holds a B.A. in Graphic Design, a M.A in Educational Multimedia, and a M.S. in Library and Information Studies.
-Her experience in academic and public libraries as well as work experience in art and design allow her to employ visionary strategies to enrich progress and enhance advancement for libraries.
+Her role is dedicated to the user experience, including the public facing side of the library, circulation, and student engagement.
+In addition to teaching, she has extensive experience in policy and procedure development, including safety procedures and compliance.
+Jennifer holds a B.A. in Graphic Design, an M.A. in Educational Multimedia, and an M.S. in Library and Information Studies.
+Her experience in academic and public libraries as well as work experience in art and design allow her to employ visionary strategies to enrich progress and enhance advancement for students.